JuneJe0n/TermDeposit/README.md

 ## 1. Data Exploration (EDA)
 Through EDA, we identified a critical issue: <br>
-**The dataset is highly imbalanced, with a ratio of approximately 1 : 8 between positive and negative classes.**
+🚨**The dataset is highly imbalanced, with a ratio of approximately 1 : 8 between positive and negative classes.**

 ### Problem of Imabalanced Dataset
 In imbalanced datsets: